DavidKrau/terraform-provider-simplemdm/docs/resources/app.md

 - `app_store_id` (String) Required.
 The Apple App Store ID of the app to be added.
 Example: 1090161858.
 - `bundle_id` (String) Required.
 The bundle identifier of the Apple App Store app to be added.
 Example: com.myCompany.MyApp1
 - `deploy_to` (String) Optional.
 Deploy the app to associated devices immediately after the app has been uploaded and processed.
 Possible values are none, outdated or all.
 Defaults to none.
-- `name` (String) Optional.
-The name that SimpleMDM will use to reference this app.
+- `name` (String) The name that SimpleMDM will use to reference this app.
 If left blank, SimpleMDM will automatically set this to the app name specified by the binary.

 ### Read-Only